 Iran ❌ ✔

 VPNs are legal in Iran, but with a very large caveat.
 People can only sign up with a VPN provider that is registered and approved by the government.
-Since one of the main reasons for VPN usage is to access government-blocked sites like YouTube, Twitter, and Facebook, then this caveat renders them useless to many.
-So really, using the type of VPN that would be useful to most people is not legal and carries a penalty of 91 days to one year in jail.
+Since one of the main reasons for VPN usage is to access government-blocked sites like YouTube, Twitter, and Facebook, then this caveat renders government-approved VPNs useless to many.
+Using the type of VPN that would be useful to most people is not legal and carries a penalty of 91 days to one year in jail.
 That being said, arrests are rare as the government is reportedly less concerned with people accessing sites like Facebook and are more interested in using the VPN law to prosecute users opposing the government itself.

 Internet usage in Iraq is heavily restricted.
 The government blocks social media sites, chat apps, and more.
 VPNs are not immune to these restrictions and their usage has been banned, reportedly to prevent ISIS manipulating social media.

 The use of VPNs is legal in Ireland, although residents do experience some censorship when it comes to general internet usage.

 Internet use in Israel was mostly uncensored in the past, but certain websites and inciteful or hateful social media posts have been blocked.
 A recent law was passed that will allow the government to block more websites in order to help fight crime.
 The use of VPNs here is legal.

 VPNs are legal in Italy and the country’s citizens enjoy freedom when it comes to general internet usage.